kripy/stephanies-rice/README.md

 I couldn't be bothered documenting this one.
 Sue me.

-Thing is I wanted to share the code as it's a good start for:
+Thing is I wanted to share the code for [Stephanie's Rice](http://www.stephaniesrice.com/) as it's a good start for:

 - A Sinatra based web app.
 - Hitting an API, in this case the Google Search API, returning JSON, and parsing the results.